YimikaD/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays 10 newest files in the current directory
+Script that shows root directory